 Close your eyes and think of a tap.
 You thought about turning a handle and watching the water come out into your glass, didn’t you?
 Well, think a little harder, because there isn’t just a single type of tap to consider.
 In fact, the various types of taps on the market is really quite impressive … and confusing.

 If you’re really looking to upgrade your kitchen or bathroom, you will soon need to get your head around all those different types of taps – and which one is right for your needs and home.

-So let’s run through the most common of the various tap types out there, as we help you get the most out of your next kitchen or bathroom refresh or renovation:
+So in this post our Gold Coast plumbers run through the most common of the various tap types out there, as we help you get the most out of your next kitchen or bathroom refresh or renovation:

 1. The pillar tap